Soccer-Spanish football admits racism problem after Vinicius incident | Sports-Games

 That provoked a response from LaLiga President Javier Tebas who said on Twitter that enough was being done and that Vinicius should inform himself "before you criticise and slander LaLiga".
 "The first thing is to recognise that we have a problem in our country," Rubiales said at a press conference in Madrid on Monday.
 It is "a serious problem that also stains an entire team, an entire fan base, an entire club, an entire country."

 The Brazilian government on Monday summoned the Spanish ambassador to explain the incident, and its foreign ministry said in a statement that after "yet another inadmissible episode" it had concluded that effective measures had not been taken by the Spanish authorities to prevent such acts of racism.
-The Spanish government's response was low-key as the country gears up for regional elections at the weekend, with Foreign Minister Juan Luis Albares insisting late in the day that racism was "repugnant" and clashes with sporting values.
+Spain's Prime Minister Pedro Sanchez said on Twitter there was "zero tolerance for racism in football."

-"The Spanish government will not leave any doubt or cover for any attitude of racism, intolerance or rejection of pluralism," he added, pointing to a statement by Spain's Sports Council that it would study footage of the game to single out any perpetrators for prosecution.
-The match at the Mestalla stadium in Valencia was stopped for 10 minutes after the 22-year-old Vinicius pointed out fans who were allegedly hurling racist comments at him.
+"Sport is founded on the values of tolerance and respect.
+Hatred and xenophobia should have no place in our football and in our society," Sanchez added.
+Spain's Sports Council previously said in a statement that it would study footage of the game to single out any perpetrators for prosecution.

 Videos posted on social media and verified by Reuters showed hundreds of Valencia fans singing "Vinicius is a monkey" as the Real Madrid bus arrived at the stadium before the match.
 "I am sorry for those Spaniards who disagree but today, in Brazil, Spain is known as a country of racists," Vinicius Jr wrote on Twitter.